Fernando Wong: Publicity

 In 2020 Discovery, Inc. announced that Wong would be part of the launch of its new subscription cable channel Discovery+ by starring with Martha Stewart and Chris Lambton in a show called Clipped.
 The show premiered on Discovery+ and HGTV on May 12, 2021.

 In 2021 Wong was named to the Luxe Interior + Design magazine's Gold List.
 In February of that same year, he was chosen as one of the designers for the prestigious decorator show house, Kips Bay Palm Beach.

 Awards

 Other

 Fernando Wong is a member of the Institute of Classical Architecture & Art.
 In 2019 Wong was appointed to the Palm Beach Landmarks Preservation Commission by the Palm Beach Town Council.
+He resigned from the board in 2024.